-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) takes the protection of personal data very seriously.
+The Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) takes the protection of personal data very seriously.
 For users to be able to use our website fully, it is necessary to collect certain information when they visit our website.

 Stresemannstraße 128 - 130